peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-An array with two big integers: the first is the quotient, and the second is the remainder.
+An array with two arbitrary-precision integers: the first is the quotient, and the second is the remainder.

 <b>Exceptions:</b>